Flint Mobile Review

 Flint doesn’t offer the all-around perfect service yet, however, since they only process Visa and MasterCard at moment.
 While this accounts for about 90% of the market, that may be a deal breaker for you.
 They have a moderate default weekly processing limit, but you can easily increase this by providing Flint with a little more information about your business.
 End of the day, it’s in Flint’s best interest to have reliable merchants processing as much moolah as possible.
 They are aware of this, trust me.

 As of mid-2014, I’m ready to give Flint Mobile a perfect 5-star rating.
-While the app won’t replace a full-feature tablet POS, and you’ll have to use a separate service to process Discover and AmEx, Flint offers plenty of valuable features (integrated QR coupons, invoicing, customizable receipts, etc.) and executes service flawlessly, no flimsy card reader required.
+While the app won’t replace a full-feature tablet POS, and you’ll have to use a separate service to process Discover and AmEx or use as a business outside of the US, Flint offers plenty of valuable features (integrated QR coupons, invoicing, customizable receipts, etc.) and executes service flawlessly, no flimsy card reader required.
 This is an honest company providing a sensible, surefire way to accept payments and grow your clientele.
 Definitely take a look!

 Products and Services:

 - Mobile credit and debit processing: Unlike Square users, merchants using Flint get their own Merchant ID number (MID).
 This may contribute to overall better account stability.
 (Good news!)